tannerdolby/tannerdolby.com/src/writing/add-search-using-data-attr.md

 First, we need a client-side script `search.js` to grab all the blog posts from the document and store them in the variable `posts`.
 You can do this by using the `getElementsByClassName` method of the `Document` interface, which returns a live HTMLCollection.

-You can now iterate over the posts in the `posts` collection and compare the search query with each `data-post-title="Some blog post"` custom data attribute.
+You can now iterate over the items in the `posts` collection and compare the search query with each data attribute, `data-post-title="Some blog post"`.

 If a post title matches the consecutive characters entered into the `<input>` element then visually hide the non-matching posts by adding the `.sr-only` class.
 Since the `input` event fires everytime the search bar text changes, we can compare the query with post titles for each change to the search input.